5G-MAG/rt-5gc-service-consumers/README.md

 Release tar files can be downloaded from <https://github.com/5G-MAG/rt-5gc-service-consumers/releases>.

-The source can be obtained by cloning the github repository.
+The source can be obtained by cloning the GitHub repository.

 For example, to download the latest release you can use: